YouXuan2010/Data-Science-Projects/README.md

 ## Projects
 1. [Product Survey Data Analysis](https://github.com/YouXuan2010/Data-Science-Projects/tree/main/Product%20Survey%20Data%20Analysis)
    - **Description:** The project conducted data analysis and data mining on the customer survery results about customization of cars
-   - **Technologies Used:** The notebook uses Multiple correspondence analysis (MCA) for clustering and Association Rule Mining for Market Basket Analysis
+   - **Technologies Used:** The notebook uses Multiple correspondence analysis (MCA) for K-Mode Clustering and Association Rule Mining for Market Basket Analysis
    - **Results:** Separated customer in different clusters and found interesting relationship between different interior and exterior components customization
 2. [House Price Prediction](https://github.com/YouXuan2010/Data-Science-Projects/tree/main/House%20Price%20Prediction)
    - **Description:** The project predicts the house price after studying the variables such as location, area, bredroom, bathroom count and many more